Public Health Schools and MPH Programs in Texas

 Specializations in High Demand in Texas

 Public health specialty areas are numerous.
 You might decide you want to specialize in an area that is of interest to you or stick to getting a general public health education.
 You might also decide to specialize in an area with a shortage of public health professionals so you can eventually help to fill that need.
 Either way, you should do your research to find out job growth trends within your chosen specialty as well as some of the growing medical needs within your state.
-In Texas, those needs include improving low health literacy among the public, building accessible trauma systems, and more, according to 2019-2020 updates to the Texas State Health Plan [PDF, 1.2 MB].

 With a master’s in public health in Texas, you could become a statistician.
-Employment of statisticians is projected to grow 31 percent from 2019 to 2029, according to the BLS.
+Employment of statisticians is projected to grow 9 percent from 2024 to 2034, according to the BLS.
 That’s about six times faster than the average growth rate for all occupations.
-With 76% of Texan households speaking more than one language at home, bilingual public health professionals can expect to be in high demand.
+With 34.9% of Texans age 5+speaking a language other than English at home, bilingual public health professionals can expect to be in high demand.
+Your MPH education can also prepare you for a leadership role, such as a Medical Director or Manager.
+Employment for medical and health service managers is expected to grow 23% between 2024 and 2034, according to the BLS.

 Top Work Settings and Cities